 The project provides participating students with a better understanding of the challenges and obstacles that exist towards increasing women’s rights and leadership roles in society.
 Students not only gain a learning experience around the topic of women’s leadership, but they also advance their abilities to work in international and intercultural contexts as they develop the intercultural competency needed in today’s global society.

 Students who successfully complete the project will receive a Certificate of Completion from the United Nations Institute for Training and Research (UNITAR) CIFAL Atlanta Office in recognition of their effective international collaboration, intercultural competence, teamwork, and problem-solving skills on issues such as achieving gender equality that are directly related to the UN Sustainable Development Goals.

 Watch this page for initiative updates & links to students’ collaborative projects.

 The WLVE project is supported by the Stevens Initiative, which is sponsored by the U.S. Department of State, with funding provided by the U.S. Government, and is administered by the Aspen Institute.
 The Stevens Initiative is also supported by the Bezos Family Foundation and the governments of Morocco and the United Arab Emirates.

 Bokeh Focus, as the official publishing partner for the Morocco project, will publish the written stories, photo essays and video stories of the students on our Instagram @Bokeh_Focus and this website.
 Our sister publications, Youth Today and the Juvenile Justice Information Exchange (JJIE) will also share social media posts on their Facebook and Twitter about each student’s work.

-Watch our front page and follow @Bokeh_Focus to see the first Moroccan Virtual Exchange Project stories and galleries coming this coming Fall!
+Watch our Bokeh Focus front page and follow @Bokeh_Focus to see all the Moroccan Virtual Exchange Project stories and galleries coming soon!